btroncone/learn-rxjs/operators/combination/forkjoin.md

 This operator is best used when you have a group of observables and only care about the final emitted value of each.
-One common use case for this is if you wish to issue multiple requests on page load (or some other event) and only want to take action when a response has been receieved for all.
+One common use case for this is if you wish to issue multiple requests on page load (or some other event) and only want to take action when a response has been received for all.
 In this way it is similar to how you might use [`Promise.all`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all).